Recruitment and Selection Procedures

 28. The interview questions will include a lead question which will be asked of all applicants and supplementary questions, which may be asked if necessary to obtain further detail on responses.
 All lead and supplementary questions must be objective and relevant to the requirements of the role.

-29. If the selection panel considers that certain criterion are more important than others to the role, they may apply a weighting mechanism to interview questions.
+29. If the selection panel considers that certain criteria are more important than others to the role, they may apply a weighting mechanism to interview questions.

 30. The selection panel will decide the importance of each criterion and rank them accordingly.
 In the event of a tied score at interview, the selection panel will use these ranking to differentiate between applicants who achieve the same overall score.